jordanholliday/Scheme/README.md

 * Invite other users to join your "team"
 * Drag-n-drop ordering of tasks
 * Drag-n-drop uploading of profile pictures
+* Comment on tasks
+* See new tasks and comments from other users in realtime

 [Original Design Docs](./README_v0.md)